DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 When working with multiple logical conditions, the three operations `!` not, `&&` and, and `||` or are useful.
 The and operation works as expected - provided the clauses on both sides are true, the entire expression is true.
-The or operation does not behave as expected, in english.
+The or operation does not behave as expected, in English.
 If I said I was going to make eggs or bacon, then I brought you eggs and bacon, you would probably be happy with getting an awesome breakfast, but still say my original statement was incorrect.
 In English, or is an exclusive logic operation.
 Either one OR the